 What’s the biggest health challenge facing industrialized societies today?
 Likely it’s the obesity, diabetes and chronic disease epidemic.
 Not far behind, however, could be the epidemic of chronic pain and resulting opioid use and abuse.
 According to the Centers for Disease Control, 46 people die each day of prescription painkiller overdose, with over 259 million prescriptions written in one year.
 It makes sense, therefore, that we should actively search for any and all safer alternatives to chronic pain control.

-It turns out, the answer may be the same answer that is combating our epidemics of obesity, diabetes, and chronic disease — a low-carb ketogenic diet.
+It turns out, one answer may be the same answer that is combating our epidemics of obesity, diabetes, and chronic disease — a low-carb ketogenic diet.

 A recent three part series posted on CrownMD.net highlighted the role of insulin resistance as a contributor to arthritis related chronic pain, and the keto diet as a treatment.
 Since obesity places excess strain on joints, thus leading to chronic pain, it makes sense that a keto diet is helpful simply by promoting weight loss and preventing obesity.
 But the benefits of a keto diet go beyond simple weight management.